vgough/encfs/README.md

 ## Development

+The master branch contains the latest stable codebase.
+This is where bug fixes and improvments should go.

-Development is ongoing in the [dev](https://github.com/vgough/encfs/tree/dev) branch.
-The code there is not guaranteed to be stable, and there is no guarantee of backward compatibility.
+The [dev](https://github.com/vgough/encfs/tree/dev) branch contains experimental work, some of which may be back-ported to the master branch when it is stable.
+The dev branch is not stable, and there is no guarantee of backward compatibility between changes.